stephenlprice/tableau-webhooks/README.md

 # Concepts

-The following diagrams describe the fundamental development process of a Tableau Webhooks workflow as well as a high level workflow in action to help you get started with webhook automation.
+The following sections describe the basic development process of a Tableau Webhooks workflow and provides a high level diagram of a workflow in action to help you get started with webhook automation.

+Tableau Webhooks is built to handle all event types such that you can deploy a single automation server to meet all webhook based Tableau automation needs.

 </br>

 ## Development

-Webhooks workflows start by identifying a need that can be fulfulled by automation.
+Webhooks workflows start by identifying a need that can be fulfilled by automation.
 This requires finding a webhook event that matches the process you want to monitor and then making sure that the webhook payload contains the data needed to initiate the desired workflow.

 <p align="center">
   <img